One of my favorite things to do at this time of the year is to sit down and do some reflecting.

 One of the most common themes for New Year’s resolutions is money.
 We all vow to save more, to pay off debt, to generally be better.

 Unfortunately, it’s also common to lose track of our goals about a month into the new year.
 So today, we want to talk about setting goals that stick.

 Do You Set Financial Goals?

 During tough financial times, setting goals is a way for consumers to figure out how they can get back on track.
-However, the need to set goals fades as finances improve.
+You can set a goal and the reverse engineer to figure out how to reach it.

-That’s not always a good thing, though.
-Even if you feel as though you’re doing better financially, there’s always room for improvement.
-Besides, setting goals can help you make financial progress — and result in better feelings about your finances.
+However, the need to set goals fades as finances improve, and that’s not always a good thing.
+Even if you feel as though you’re doing better financially, there’s usually room for improvement.
+Setting goals can also help you make financial progress — and result in better feelings about your finances.